All applications to the MFA program must be submitted via the VCU admissions portal.

 - Your educational background and your particular interest in a graduate degree, suggesting where your education seems to be leading

-- Why working in the Writing Center, faculty research, or teaching in the classroom attracts you, and what qualifications you might have for such assignments.
+- Why teaching in the classroom (or working on faculty research) attracts you, and what qualifications you might have for such assignments.

 Please save/submit your “GTA application” as one document containing all three items listed above as part of the VCU online application process.